-Blackstone represents all students currently studying a Bachelor of Laws, Juris Doctor or an undergraduate major in Business Law or Law and Society.
+The Blackstone Society represents all UWA students currently studying a Bachelor of Laws (LLB), Juris Doctor (JD) or an undergraduate major in Business Law or Law and Society.

-Our aim is to give you really helpful information about the diverse career paths available to you.
-To achieve this, we:
+Our aim is to give you helpful information about the diverse career paths available to you.
+That’s why we:

-- Organize presentations from firms and law graduates who have gone on interesting career paths;
+- Organise presentations from firms, and law graduates who have particularly interesting careers;

 - Release and update the annual Blackstone Careers Handbook;